GeotrekCE/Geotrek-admin/docs/troubleshooting.rst

    sudo journalctl -eu geotrek-celery

 The output is paginated.
 With -e option you are at the end of the logs but you can go up an down with arrows.
 Type Q to quit.
-If you want to copy the log to a file, do:
+If you want to copy the log to a file, run:

 ::